lebao3105/Commands-collection/wiki/Building-and-running-CC.md

 This is also required if you want to use another compiler that is not on PATH.

+If you have extra build options, put them in extra.cfg.

 1. To build a specific program:

 ```bash